DCAN-Labs/biceps_cmdln/docs/source/index.rst

-If you have a directory with processed fMRI data and you want to exclude one or more subjects or sessions from biceps_cmdln processing, then you may want to run biceps_cmdln by passing the tool a file list instead of a folder.
+If you have a directory with processed fMRI data and you want to exclude one or more subjects or sessions from biceps_cmdln processing, then you may want to run biceps_cmdln by passing the tool a file list instead of a derivative folder.
 This file list should be a plain text file having one entry per line, where each line points to a session directory that should be included in biceps_cmdln attempts to calculate functional connectivity matrices.